microsoft/nni/docs/en_US/TrainingService/AMLMode.rst

 --------------------------------------------------

 To monitor your job's code, you need to visit your studio which you create at step 5.
 Once the job completes, go to the Outputs + logs tab.
 There you can see a 70_driver_log.txt file, This file contains the standard output from a run and can be useful when you're debugging remote runs in the cloud.
 Learn more about aml from `here <https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-1st-experiment-hello-world>`__.

-..
-Note:: This image is build based on cuda environment, may not be suitable for CPU clusters in AML.